santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 ```

 **Note: When -m 1 (Only one mapper is used) is used sqoop does not execute its Boundry query, since there is no need to split the data into files.**
+**Note: When importing data from multiple columns, there should not be any empty space between the column names supplied**
 **Note: When -m 1 is used the data is imported sequentially.**
+**Note: In case we use both --split-by and -m parameters the priority is given to -m parameter**
 ----
 | **Sqoop commands list** |
 | ------------------- |